NathanCFoster/cft/readme.md

 ### To get started

-- Configure Commands in CI/CD
-- Configure All paramters and Mappings in yaml files
 - Create an S3 bucket to hold templates and other information
-- Copy all files to CFT bucket
+- Copy all files to CFT bucket under the `cft/` prefix
-- Upload each root template
+- Upload root template to CloudFormation